 Partnering with Schools in Maine

 Northern Light Home Health & Hospice, a non-profit medical organization in Maine, has been successfully partnering with schools since 2009 to host on-site vaccination clinics for seasonal flu, H1N1 flu (swine flu), and now COVID-19.
 These clinics not only increase access for school-aged children, but also for their families and school staff.
 Cathy Bean, Manager of Community Health Services, says, “While we’re at the schools we’ll vaccinate everyone… if there’s a teacher who, for some reason, didn’t get a dose, or someone says, ‘can I bring a sibling?’
 Our motto is we always say yes.”
-Since the COVID-19 vaccine is new, Northern Light Home Health & Hospice has been providing information translated into several languages and enlisting the help of school nurses to field questions from parents.
+Since the COVID-19 vaccine has become available to children, Northern Light Home Health & Hospice has been providing information translated into several languages and enlisting the help of school nurses to field questions from parents.
+They continue to provide first-doses of the vaccine and are available to community members that attend events at school campuses with partnered clinics.

 Partnering with Schools in Virginia